 How to Send an Email Application Letter

-If you're sending your cover letter via email, list your name and the title of the job that you are applying for in the subject line of the email message.
-Include your contact information in your email signature, but don't list the employer's contact information.
-Skip the date, and start your email message with the salutation.
+If sending your cover letter via email, list your name and the job title you are applying for in the subject line of the email.
+Include your contact information in your email signature but don't list the employer's contact information.
+Skip the date and start your email message with the salutation.
 Here's an example of a formatted email cover letter.

 Tips for Writing a Strong Application Letter

 A cover letter can either help or harm you.
-In order to ensure that your job application supports your resume, rather than detracts from it, follow these tips:
+To ensure that your application supports rather than detracts from your resume, follow these tips:

 Offer something different than what's in your resume: It's rare to send an application letter without also sending a resume.
 Your application letter, therefore, should not duplicate your resume.
-Your language can be a bit more personal than in resume bullet points — you can tell a narrative about your work experience and career.
+You can make your language a bit more personal than in your resume bullet points, and you can tell a narrative about your work experience and career.